-The Solvency II technical provisions for life lines of business are approximately £24.0 billion lower than IFRS technical provisions.
+The Solvency II technical provisions for life lines of business are approximately £12.6 billion lower than IFRS technical provisions.
 This can largely be explained by differences in assumptions and reserving methodology.
-In particular, removal of IFRS margins and difference in rates used in discounting of cash flows, are partially offset by the introduction of contract boundary restrictions and the risk margin under Solvency II.
+In particular, removal of IFRS margins and difference in rates used in discounting of cash flows, are partially offset by contract boundary restrictions and the risk margin under Solvency II.
 These key differences are explained in more detail below.